Boeing will consolidate 787 production in S.C., leaving Everett, WSJ reports

 Boeing had raised the possibility of consolidation at a single site in July because of reduced production during the COVID-19 pandemic.
 A decision had been expected as early as Thursday.

-South Carolina was heavily favored to win because of lower costs, since much of the plane’s fuselage is already assembled there.
+South Carolina was heavily favored to win because of lower costs, since much of the plane’s fuselage is assembled there.
 The state’s anti-union culture is another advantage in the eyes of the Boeing board.

 In choosing to take the 787 away from Everett, the original assembly site, Boeing ignored pleas from local officials who lauded the Pacific Northwest as home to the best aviation and aerospace workforce in the world.